saikats5/nodeproj1/README.md

 single thread will process request and once the response is back from DB, it will put it in Event Queue, node will continously monitoring the queue, one it finds any event it will take it out and process it

-ideal for I/O intensive apps and should not be used for CPU intensive application as it is single threaded, process one request at a time, only for data intensive and real time app
+ideal for I/O intensive apps and should not be used for CPU intensive application as it is single threaded, process one request at a time, only for data intensive and real time

+global is there in place of document and console.log can be accessed by global.console.log() but the variable and functions cannot be accessed using global they are undefined as they are scoped only to the file as per node modules